realswikarrr/share-u/README.md

 # What is this app all about ?

-This is a WebApp which gives you the functionality to copy and paste any link or text across different devices using the same id and password.
+This is a WebApp which gives you the functionality to copy and paste any link / documents such as images across different devices using the same id and password.
 Login with google and you data will remain across all the devices.

 # Why did i build this ?